spartalab/tap-b/README.md

 Fast, efficient C implementation of Algorithm-B for the traffic assignment problem (Robert Dial).
 Implementation by Dr. Steve Boyles.
 Parallelization done by Rishabh Thakkar and Karthik Velayutham.
 This project is part of UT Austin's SPARTA lab.

+As of 12/26/19, this iteration now includes "batching" for very large OD-matrices.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 There are two main options: normal and parallel.